 Once in place, it is very easy to center up a floor jack beneath the jack point, since the jack pad tool is readily visible whereas the jack point itself is pretty much out of sight.
 Owners of Mercedes cars equipped with AMG side skirts that hang below the jack points especially appreciate this feature.
 Several of our customers have reported retiring their wooden blocks.
 In any case, it’s not a good idea to use a floor jack directly on the jack point.

-Instead of raising the yardstick until is contacts the car as described above, you can prop one end of the yardstick up to 7.25" high to simulate the slope of any of the ramps with a 10.8 degree incline.
-Do the same with the yardstick propped to a height of 5" to visualize the car-to-ramp clearance with the more shallow 6.8 degree ramps.
+Instead of raising the yardstick until it contacts the car as described above, you can prop one end of the yardstick up to 7.25" high to simulate the slope of any of the ramps with a 10.8-degree incline.
+Do the same with the yardstick raised to a height of 5" to visualize the car-to-ramp clearance with the more shallow 6.8-degree ramps.

-If you have the patience to take a few measurement check out the Reverse Logic service ramp calculator.
+If you have the patience to take a few measurements, check out the Reverse Logic service ramp calculator.

 Use our exclusive Google Sheet calculators to take the guesswork out of selecting the correct Race Ramps product.

 Standard Race Ramps models (RR prefix) work for 80% to 90% of the vehicles on the road.
 Reverse Logic recognized a need for additional ramp models (RLL prefix) for a small segment of the market.
 Since 2011, Reverse Logic has built an array of custom ramps specifically for very low ground clearance street cars and ground-hugging track cars.